Canada is a huge country and the easiest and most flexible way to explore it is by car.

 To swap a driver’s license in British Columbia –

-- An eye test will usually be done on the spot.
-Your home license will be suspended and a fee has to be paid.
+• An eye test will usually be done on the spot.
+Your home license will be suspended and a fee has to be paid

-Exchanging drivers licenses between provinces in Canada
+Exchanging driver licenses between provinces in Canada

-If you are just visiting a province or territory for a certain time period (usually six months), it is not necessary to swap to a local license.
+If you are just visiting a province or territory for a certain period (usually six months), it is not necessary to swap to a local license.

 So if you have an Albertan license and decided to travel around BC and Yukon for the summer, a swap wouldn’t be needed.
 It is a good idea to check your insurance is valid too, though.